 Gross vehicle weight.
-The tax does not apply to truck chassis and bodies suitable for use with a vehicle that has a gross vehicle weight of 33,000 pounds or less.
+The tax does not apply to truck chassis and bodies suitable for use with a vehicle that has a gross vehicle weight (defined below) of 33,000 pounds or less.
 It also does not apply to truck trailer and semitrailer chassis and bodies suitable for use with a trailer or semitrailer that has a gross vehicle weight of 26,000 pounds or less.
-Tractors (and truck chassis completed as tractors) are subject to tax without regard to gross vehicle weight.
+Tractors that have a gross vehicle weight of 19,500 pounds or less and a gross combined weight of 33,000 pounds or less are excluded from the 12 percent retail tax.